 Minister for Employment Ylva Johansson is head of the Ministry.
-Her State Secretary, Erik Nilsson, manages day-to-day work which involves planning, coordination and follow-up of the Ministry's activities.
+Her State Secretaries, Erik Nilsson and Irene Wennemo, manages day-to-day work which involves planning, coordination and follow-up of the Ministry's activities.

 Divisions and Secretariats

-The Ministry has an Office of the Director-General for Administrative Affairs, two secretariats and five divisions, which are led by non-politically appointed officials.
+The Ministry has an Office of the Director-General for Administrative Affairs, two secretariats and four divisions, which are led by non-politically appointed officials.

 Office of the Director-General for Administrative Affairs